mmistakes/minimal-mistakes/_pages/bio_angelikak.md

 ## PhD Candidate

-Angelika was born and raised in a small town called [Choszczno](https://en.wikipedia.org/wiki/Choszczno) in Poland.
+Angelika was born and raised in a small town called Choszczno in Poland.
 Little did she know, she will never return to her homeland after visiting Scotland during summer holidays back in 2012.
 Despite not knowing English, passion for science was her biggest motivation to learn the language, and Angelika obtained a BSc (Hons) in Biochemistry and Immunology from the University of Strathclyde in 2019.
-After this, Angelika completed Master’s Degree in Industrial Biotechnology at Strathclyde in partnership with [Industrial Biotechnology Innovation Centre (IBiolC)](https://www.ibioic.com/), where she realised that computational biology is the missing puzzle she was looking for.
-Angelika was unable to complete industrial placement due to COVID-19 lockdown.
-However, she made the best out of a situation, and she completed 10-weeks project, working on genome mining of antiviral agents against SARS-CoV-2 in *Streptomyces* bacteria.
+After this, Angelika completed her Master’s Degree in Industrial Biotechnology at Strathclyde in partnership with [Industrial Biotechnology Innovation Centre (IBiolC)](https://www.ibioic.com/), during which she realised that computational biology is the missing puzzle she was looking for.

+During her Master's, Angelika completed a 10-weeks project, working on genome mining of antiviral agents against SARS-CoV-2 in *Streptomyces* bacteria.
 Afterwords, in October 2020 she started her PhD studies (again at Strathclyde) and continued her joruney with *Streptomyces* under the supervision of Dr Leighton Pritchard and Prof Paul Hoskisson.

-Angelika's research uses pangenomics to aid discovery of novel antimicrobials in *Streptomyces*, and help combat the crisis of antibiotic resistance.
+Angelika's research uses pangenomics to aid discovery of novel antimicrobials in *Streptomyces* with the aim to help combat the crisis of antibiotic resistance.
 Angelika used phylogenomics approaches to reclassify the entire genus of Streptomyces to improve basis for pangenomic and comparative genomic analyses, and to better understand the evolutionary genomics of this group.

-Beside the reserach, Angelika enjoys to be involved in the community, and she helped at Software Carpentries covering Unix Shell, Programming with Python and R, and OpenRefine hosted by [Industrial Biotechnology Innovation Centre (IBiolC)](https://www.ibioic.com/).
-Angelika has also undertaked a role of Student Reoresentative during her Master studies, where her role was to effectively listen, collate and communicate the views of all the students and take these views to meetings and to staff to bring about the positive change for current and future students.
+Besides her reserach, Angelika enjoys to be involved in the community.
+She helped at Software Carpentries covering Unix Shell, Programming with Python and R, and OpenRefine hosted by IBiolC.

-Outside of her work, it is very likely to find her in the gym powerlifting, or at home watching crime documentaries or UFC, reading books or playing with her cats.
+Outside of work, Angelika is very likely in the gym powerlifting, at home watching crime documentaries or UFC, reading books or playing with her cats.

 ## Education